londonrsteele/FSE_Career_Path/3 Making a Website Responsive/0 Layout with Flexbox/To-Do App/To-DoApp_README.md

-# Fundamentals of CSS > Making a Website Responsive > Flexbox: To-Do App
+# Making a Website Responsive > Flexbox: To-Do App
 ## Project Description
 Set the Flexbox properties for a to-do app.
 In this project, you will follow step-by-step instructions to fix a to-do web